Choriocarcinoma: Pathology

-Characteristic feature is the identification of intimately related syncytiotrophoblasts and cytotrophoblasts without formation of definite placental type villi.
-Since choriocarcinomas include syncytiotrophoblasts (beta-HCG producing cells), they cause elevated blood levels of beta-human chorionic gonadotropin.
+A characteristic feature is the identification of intimately related syncytiotrophoblasts and cytotrophoblasts without the formation of definite placental type villi.
+Since choriocarcinomas include syncytiotrophoblasts (beta-HCG-producing cells), they cause elevated blood levels of beta-human chorionic gonadotropin.

-Syncytiotrophoblasts are large multi-nucleated cells with eosinophilic cytoplasm.
+Syncytiotrophoblasts are large, multi-nucleated cells with eosinophilic cytoplasm.
 They often surround the cytotrophoblasts, reminiscent of their normal anatomical relationship in chorionic villi.
 Cytotrophoblasts are polyhedral, mononuclear cells with hyperchromatic nuclei and a clear or pale cytoplasm.
 Extensive hemorrhage is a common finding.

 Treatment

 Since gestational choriocarcinoma (which arises from a hydatidiform mole) contains paternal DNA (and thus paternal antigens), it is exquisitely sensitive to chemotherapy.
-The cure rates, even for metastatic gestational choriocarcinoma, more than 90% when using chemotherapy for invasive mole and choriocarcinoma.
+The cure rate, even for metastatic gestational choriocarcinoma, is more than 90% when using chemotherapy for invasive mole and choriocarcinoma.

 As of 2019, treatment with either single-agent methotrexate or actinomycin-D is recommended for low-risk disease, while intense combination regimens including EMACO (etoposide, methotrexate, actinomycin D, cyclophosphamide and vincristine (Oncovin) are recommended for intermediate or high-risk disease.

 Hysterectomy (surgical removal of the uterus) can also be offered to patients >40 years of age or those for whom sterilisation is not an obstacle.
 It may be required for those with severe infection and uncontrolled bleeding.

-Choriocarcinoma arising in the testicle is rare, malignant and highly resistant to chemotherapy.
+Choriocarcinoma arising in the testicle is rare, malignant, and highly resistant to chemotherapy.
 The same is true of choriocarcinoma arising in the ovary.
 Testicular choriocarcinoma has the worst prognosis of all germ-cell cancers.